vaidis/react-drupal-starter/README.md

 - `userLoginWatcher`: listens for USER_LOGIN_REQUEST action and POST the payload
 - `userLogoutWatcher`: listens for USER_LOGOUT_REQUEST actionand and POST the payload
-- `articlesWatcher`: listen for GET_ARTICLES action, fetch articles, dispatch SET_ARTICLES
+- `articlesWatcher`: listens for GET_ARTICLES action, fetch articles, dispatch SET_ARTICLES
-- `articleWatcher`: listen for GET_ARTICLE action, fetch article, dispatch SET_ARTICLE
+- `articleWatcher`: listens for GET_ARTICLE action, fetch article, dispatch SET_ARTICLE
-- `articlePostWatcher`: listen for actions and POST the action.payload:
+- `articlePostWatcher`: listens for actions and POST the action.payload:
     - POST_ARTICLE
     - POST_ARTICLE_FILE
     - POST_TAG

-  After the user creates a new tag, he expect this to be included already in the selected tags, so after every POST_TAG the saga worker will:
+  After the user creates a new tag, he expects this to be included in the selected tags, so after every POST_TAG the saga worker will:
   1. referesh the `store.articlePost.vocabulary` by dispatching the GET_VOCABULARY action
   2. add the new tag to selected tags at `store.articlePost.selected` by dispatching the  ADD_SELECTED action